STAGE 1 MEDITATION - EARTH

 PHILOSOPHY & KNOWLEDGE OF STAGE 1

-Most people feel secure and happy in their everyday routines.
+Most people feel happy and secure in their everyday routines.
 In fact, most people tend to resist change; like sleep, they are comfortable in the bliss of non-being.
 Yet, it is challenging to remain in blissfulness because of the impulses, instinctual drives, and desires of the physical body; something no human can escape.
 The body must be continuously sustained, fed, housed, nurtured, satisfied, and consoled – this can be a monumental task to maintain on a consistent basis.

 Consequently, the human primal experiences in life, at times, can be stressful as people attempt to satisfy the cravings of the body.
 This self-preservation cycle keeps life perpetually transitioning from peaks of fulfillment to troughs of anxiety.
 The primal drive inevitably leads us into the pleasure/pain syndrome of constantly seeking pleasure and avoiding pain.